-Risk matrix is a tool that is used to assess the risk and its visibility by taking into consideration the probability against the consequence severity.
-It is a simple matrix that is used in order to increase the knowledge and visibility of the risks which will help in making better decisions.
+A risk matrix is a tool that is used to assess the risk and its visibility by taking into consideration the probability against the consequence severity.
+The risk matrix is a simple matrix that is used in order to increase the knowledge and visibility of the risks which will help in making better decisions.

 When there is a lack of guarantee pertaining to the outcome of a particular choice then that condition is called a risk.
 The potential outcomes from a particular decision are weighted and plotted on the risk matrix according to their severity.